Harpo3/archsimian/README.md

 2. A one-star rating is special in ArchSimian.
 Assign one-star in MediaMonkey for new tracks you have not yet rated.
 This tells ArchSimian to include them in the selection process.
 The tag fields in MediaMonkey for "Grouping" and "Custom2" are special to ArchSimian, so if you are currently using these fields, you may have to change them (if so, read details).

-3. Assign zero stars in MediaMonkey to exclude tracks from this program.
+3. Assign zero stars in MediaMonkey to exclude tracks from the ArchSimian-produced playlist.

 4. You can (and should) set 'custom' artist groupings in MediaMonkey using the "Custom2" field.
 ArchSimian will override artist tags wherever Custom2 is used.
 It is a best practice to spend some time with the artist groupings.
 If you make sure all 'variances' to artist names have been reconciled this way, you will get the most real variety in your playlist.